Configuring email destinations

 - Select Secure if the connection with the SMTP server is authenticated and uses TLS encryption.

-- Specify a Timeout for Sending Email value for sending the message.
+- Specify a Timeout value for sending the message.
 The default is 0, which means that there is no timeout.
 A recommended timeout value is 10 seconds.

-(Optional) You can use filters to modify the data that you are getting from your connection source before it is sent to the destination.
+(Optional) In the Configure Output > Filters section, you can specify filters to modify the data that you are getting from your connection source before it is sent to the destination.

 For more information about the types of filters you can configure, see Reference: Filtering options.